- You Are Here:

 - Designated public parking is currently limited.

-- The Natick Conservation Commission owns a lot at 11 Mechanic Street that is open to the public and is intended for use for the CRT.
-DPW will be improving this lot in 2022 and building a formal, direct connection to the CRT.
+- The Natick Conservation Commission owns a parking lot at 11 Mechanic Street that is open to the public, and is intended for use for the CRT.
+DPW will be improving this lot in August/September 2022, which will include a formal, direct connection to the CRT.

 - Public parking is also available at the end of Chrysler Road.

 - Additional parking is available where permitted by Town regulations, such as lots and on-street parking in Natick Center.

 - Public access is prohibited from Mechanic Street to the Natick Center MBTA Station.
 The MBTA will extend the pathway to the outbound platform of the new Natick Center MBTA Station when the MBTA Station is completed, currently anticipated in 2024.
 The Town is planning a viaduct connection to Main Street as part of the Natick Center Connection, and design for this connection started in April 2021.